Risk Management: How to Reduce Your Risk of Malicious Attacks

 Risk vs. Vulnerability vs. Threat: What’s the Difference?

 Risk, vulnerabilities, and threats are all related parts of information security but are not identical.
-Understanding the differences between the three will help you better assess your security risks and decide how best to protect your organization from malicious attacks.
+Understanding the differences between the three will help you better assess your security risks and decide how best to protect your organization and your network from malicious attacks.

 - A vulnerability is a weakness hackers could exploit to cause harm.